Diesel Loco Shed, Visakhapatnam

-Diesel Loco Shed, Visakhapatnam is an engine shed located in Visakhapatnam, Andhra Pradesh in India.
-Diesel Locomotive Shed, Visakhapatnam (DLS/VSKP) was established on 1 May 1965 with a holding of 13 WDM 1 Locomotives to meet the traffic needs in transportation of mainly Iron Ore from Bailadilla Mines to Visakhapatnam Port trust.
-It is administered by the Waltair Railway division in the East Coast Railway zone.
+The Diesel Loco Shed, Visakhapatnam (DLS/VSKP) is an engine shed located in Visakhapatnam, Andhra Pradesh, India.
+Administered by the Visakhapatnam railway division of South Coast Railway, it was established on 2 May 1965 with a fleet of 13 WDM-1 locomotives.
+As of February 2026, it is one of the biggest diesel sheds of the Indian Railways with over 200 locomotives.

 History

-Since its establishment in 1965 and the holding of the shed kept on increasing in capacity.
+Visakhapatnam Diesel Loco Shed was established on 2 May 1965 for the transportation of iron ore from Bailadila mines to Visakhapatnam Port.
+Its initial fleet contained 13 WDM-1 locomotives.

 Operations

 It is the biggest Diesel Loco Shed in Indian Railways having a capacity to hold more than 300 locos, and the largest in Asia based on that capacity.
 It mainly provided Diesel locos to the unelectrified sections of ECoR and sections of SCoR.